-The W78/88-1 warhead, used in both US air force and navy nuclear weapons systems, and the W80 warhead, used on the Long Range Stand Off Missile, are the responsibility of the Lawrence Livermore National Laboratory and Sandia National Laboratories.
-The Lawrence Livermore lab is operated by Lawrence Livermore National Security, which is comprised of Bechtel, the University of California, BWX Technologies and Amentum Sandia National Laboratories is operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International.
+The W78/88-1 warhead, used in both US air force and navy nuclear weapons systems, and the W80 warhead, used on the Long Range Stand Off Missile, are the responsibility of the Lawrence Livermore National Laboratory and Sandia National Laboratories.89 The Lawrence Livermore lab is operated by Lawrence Livermore National Security90,

 Los Alamos is responsible for the nuclear design and engineering of warheads.
 It also manages the life extension and alteration programs affecting the W88 warhead and the B61-12 bomb.
-Los Alamos is managed and operated by Triad National Security, made up of Battelle Memorial Institute, the Texas A&M University System and the University of California.
+Described and operated by Triad National Security, made up of Battelle Memorial Institute, the Texas A&M University System and the University of California.
 Among its subcontractors are Fluor and Huntington Ingalls Industries.